apache/pulsar/site/docs/latest/functions/api.md

 title: The Pulsar Functions API
 ---

-Pulsar Functions provides an easy-to-use API that developers can use to easily write and mange processing logic for the Apache Pulsar messaging system.
-With Pulsar Functions you can write processing logic of any level of complexity in [Java](#java) or [Python](#python) and easily deploy and manage that logic without needing to run a
+Pulsar Functions provides an easy-to-use API that developers can use to easily create and manage processing logic for the Apache Pulsar messaging system.
+With Pulsar Functions, you can write functions of any level of complexity in [Java](#java) or [Python](#python) and run them in conjunction with a Pulsar cluster without needing to run a separate stream processing engine.

+{% include admonition.html type="info" content="For a more in-depth overview of the Pulsar Functions feature, see the [Concepts and Architecture](../../getting-started/ConceptsAndArchitecture#pulsar-functions) guide." %}

 ## Core programming model